 Although the brewing industry was extremely widespread in our country, the consumption of this beverage was relatively low.
 Trenčianske pivo, for example, was quite good, being transported on rafts to, for example, the territory of Hungary.
 Kežmarok beer was of great quality.
 The turning point came in the middle of the 19th century, when the brewing industry received the necessary structure.
 Production began to be concentrated in larger factories, which resulted in the liquidation of small or domestic operations.
 Sales and quality were increased by the introduction of machines or the use of steam in cooking.
 Machine cooling was also a great novelty.
 A solid technological basis gave beer production a boom in chemistry.
 Looking at the specific numbers, we see that in 1919 only 14.4 liters of beer were drunk per Slovak, in 1934 16.1 liters and in 1937 only 13.7 liters.

 The turning point came after the Second World War, when the quality of beer increased significantly.
 This drink got into almost every operation and finally outperformed the wine in sales.
 New brewing capacities were built in our country.
 All this was reflected in the consumption of beer, which in 1978 jumped for the first time above the limit of 100 liters (107.1 liters per capita).
 An important year was also 1960, when an apprenticeship center was opened in Bratislava, in 1964 Topoľčany was added.
 And the history of beer remains alive in their curriculum…

 Beer is an important part of Beer Bike Bratislava.
-Thanks to that, you can enjoy it from the Meštianske brewery.
+Thanks to that, you can enjoy it from Beer Station.
 All information about the possibility of booking our Beer Bike, their equipment, our beer or other important matters can be found on our website or Facebook.
 If you are interested in this article, we recommend that you take a look at the Blog section, where you can read about a number of interesting things, for example, from the world of beer.